Exact effective action for the O(N) vector model in the large N limit: Introduction

-The renormalization group (RG) equation describes the change of effective theories as the momentum cutoff is lowered\cite{Wilson1975renormalization,POLCHINSKI1984exactRG,WETTERICH1993evolutionequation}.
-Among the solutions of the RG equations, of particular importance are the scale invariant ones that correspond to fixed points of the RG flow.
-Effective actions of fixed points embody the notion of universality classes, and play the central role in the classification of phases of matter and our understanding of critical phenomena \cite{Kadanoff1966scaling,Callan1970Broken,Symanzik1970aa,Zomolodchikov1986irreversibility,Osborn1991Weyl,CARDY1988ctheorem,Komargodski2011aa,NAKAYAMA20151}.
-Although approximate solutions of the RG equations can be obtained in the power series of derivatives and fields\cite{TETRADIS1994541,tetradis1996analytical,morris1997three,comellas1997on,berges2002non,litim2011ising,metzner2012functional,knorr2020exact,ziebell2020existence,dupuis2021nonperturbative}, exact effective actions are rarely known except for free theories.
+The renormalization group (RG) equation describes the change of effective theories as the energy cutoff is lowered\cite{Wilson1975renormalization,POLCHINSKI1984exactRG,WETTERICH1993evolutionequation}.
+In particular, the infrared (IR) fixed points of the RG equations embody the notion of universality classes, and play the central role in the classification of phases of matter and our understanding of critical phenomena \cite{Kadanoff1966scaling,Callan1970Broken,Symanzik1970aa,Zomolodchikov1986irreversibility,Osborn1991Weyl,CARDY1988ctheorem,Komargodski2011aa,NAKAYAMA20151}.
+In condensed matter physics, it is also important to understand the RG flow from microscopic theories usually defined on lattices to continuum theories at long distance scales.
+However, understanding the exact RG flow of effective actions is generally hard for interacting theories.
 The challenge lies in the fact that operators composed of arbitrary numbers of fields and space derivatives are generated under the exact RG flow.
-Since effective actions for interacting theories can not be written as finite-degree polynomials of fields in general, they can not be computed perturbatively.
-This difficulty is alleviated in quantum RG\cite{lee2012background,lee2014quantum,lee2016horizon}, which is an exact reformulation of the Wilsonian RG.
-It significantly reduces the number of operators that need to be included along the exact RG flow as couplings are promoted to dynamical variables.
-In this paper, we present the exact effective action of the interacting large $N$ $O(N)$ vector model obtained from quantum RG.
-The exact RG equation can be written either for the effective Wilsonian action\cite{POLCHINSKI1984exactRG} or the one-particle irreducible effective action\cite{WETTERICH1993evolutionequation}.
-They contain the same dynamical information, and are related to each other through the Legendre transformation\cite{morris}.
-Here, we compute the exact Wilsonian effective action at the critical fixed point.